 2 days a week fasting plan

 Also known as the 5:2 diet or Fast Diet.
 Those who follow this enjoy healthy eating for five days each week, and for the other two days reduce the total calories that they consume.
-For women this would mean the limit to consume would be 500 (250+250) calories, and for men it would be 600 (300+300) calories.
+For women this would mean the limit would be about 250 calories per day (500 calories over two days), and for men it would be 600 (300+300) calories.